(See Food Allergy and see Mushroom Poisoning.)

 Empiric antibiotics are generally not recommended except for certain cases of traveler's diarrhea or when suspicion of Shigella or Campylobacter infection is high (eg, contact with a known case).
 Otherwise, antibiotics should not be given until stool culture results are known, particularly in children, who have a higher rate of infection with E. coli O157:H7 (antibiotics increase the risk of hemolytic-uremic syndrome in patients infected with E. coli O157:H7).

-Treatment of C. difficile colitis is stopping the causative antibiotic if possible.
+Initial management of C. difficile colitis involves stopping the causative antibiotic if possible.
 Mild cases are treated with oral metronidazole.
 More severe cases should be treated with oral vancomycin.
 Unfortunately, recurrences are common with either regimen, occurring in about 20% of patients.
 A newer drug, fidaxomicin, may have a slightly lower relapse rate but is expensive.
+Many centers are using fecal microbial transplantation for patients with multiple recurrences of C. difficile colitis.
+This treatment has been shown to be safe and effective (see Clostridium difficile–Induced Diarrhea).

 For cryptosporidiosis, nitazoxanide may be helpful in immunocompetent patients.
 The dose is 100 mg po bid for children 1 to 3 yr, 200 mg po bid for children 4 to 11 yr, and 500 mg po bid for children ≥ 12 yr and adults.

-Two oral rotavirus vaccines are available that are safe and effective against the majority of strains responsible for disease.
-Rotavirus immunization is part of the recommended infant vaccination schedule (see Table 12: Approach to the Care of Normal Infants and Children: Recommended Immunization Schedule for Ages 0–6 yr).
+Two live-attenuated oral rotavirus vaccines are available that are safe and effective against the majority of strains responsible for disease.
+Rotavirus immunization is part of the recommended infant vaccination schedule (see Table 2: Recommended Immunization Schedule for Ages 0–6 yr).

 To prevent recreational waterborne infections, people should not swim if they have diarrhea.
 Infants and toddlers should have frequent diaper checks and should be changed in a bathroom and not near the water.
 Swimmers should avoid swallowing water when they swim.

-Infants and other immunocompromised people should not be exposed to reptiles, birds, or amphibians, because these animals are particularly predisposed to severe salmonellosis.
+Infants and other immunocompromised people are particularly predisposed to develop severe cases of salmonellosis and should not be exposed to reptiles, birds, or amphibians, which commonly carry Salmonella.

 Breastfeeding affords some protection to neonates and infants.
 Caregivers should wash their hands thoroughly with soap and water after changing diapers, and diaper-changing areas should be disinfected with a freshly prepared solution of 1:64 household bleach (¼ cup diluted in 1 gallon of water).
 Children with diarrhea should be excluded from child care facilities for the duration of symptoms.
 Children infected with enterohemorrhagic E. coli or Shigella should also have two negative stool cultures before readmission to the facility.